BenTheElder/creaturebox/README.md

 ## CreatureBox
-CreatureBox is a simple evolutionary obstacle avoidance demo inspired by [studio otoro](otoro.net)'s [creatures avoiding planks](http://blog.otoro.net/2015/05/07/creatures-avoiding-planks/).
+CreatureBox is a simple evolutionary obstacle avoidance demo inspired by [studio otoro](http://otoro.net)'s [creatures avoiding planks](http://blog.otoro.net/2015/05/07/creatures-avoiding-planks/).
 I wanted to build something similar for fun and try out golang's [Go mobile](https://github.com/golang/mobile) project as well; this is the result.
 CreatureBox should work on Windows, OS X, Linux, Android, and iOS but has only been tested on OS X El Capitan and Android Marshmallow.

+You can now read more about it on [my blog post](https://bentheelder.github.io/blog/creaturebox.html)  if you like.

 CreatureBox on OS X: